Feuerfuchs/Collapsible-Systray-Cinnamon-Applet/README.md

   * **Vertical expand icon** — The icon used for the expand/collapse button if the tray is collapsed (if used in a vertical panel)
   * **Vertical collapse icon** — The icon used for the expand/collapse button if the tray is expanded (if used in a vertical panel)
   * **Padding of tray icons** — Depending on the theme used the spacing between applets is different from the default tray icon spacing.
 You can adjust the tray icon spacing here.

-# Manual installation

-To install the applet, execute the `install.sh` script.
-If the applet doesn't appear in the applet list, you should restart Cinnamon by pressing Alt+F2, typing 'r' (without ') and hitting enter.
-To remove the applet, just run `install.sh -r`.